shivamanibrt/shivamanibrt/README.md

 ### 🚀 Projects

 - <a href="https://www.dmmate.com/" target="_blank">DmMate</a>
-  A tool to automate social media DMs and help solo creator engage with their audience.
+  A tool to automate social media Comments and DMs by helping solo creator engage with their audience.

 - <a href="https://www.nepalisamaj.com.au/" target="_blank">Nepali Samaj Australia</a>
   A platform connecting Nepali communities in Australia with jobs, rooms, and services.